-I never interviewed Jim Steinman.
-But in 2012, I did have the opportunity to talk to his longtime foil Meat Loaf.
-To be fair, I didn’t get to do much talking — Meat Loaf basically said hello, ranted at me for 15 minutes while I tried to get a word in edgewise, and then abruptly hung up.
+B ack in 2012, I had the opportunity to talk to the one and only Meat Loaf.
+To be fair, I didn’t get to do much talking — Meat (which, yes, was his legal first name) basically said hello, ranted at me for 15 minutes while I tried to get a word in edgewise, and then abruptly hung up.
 (I’m apparently not alone; sometime later, I described my encounter to his son-in-law Scott Ian of Anthrax, who replied, “Yeah, that sounds about right.”)
-Anyway, since Steinman just died, it seemed like a good time to pull this one out of the archives, since Meat had some nice things to say about his old collaborator.
-As usual, I restored a bunch of quotes that got cut for space the first time around (but I still left out a lot; it’s the only way anyone could ever get the last word with Meat Loaf).
+I initially pulled this article out of the archive when his longtime collaborator Jim Steinman died in April 2021, but now that Meat Loaf has also passed, it seemed like a good time to update it and put it back on the front page.
+As usual, I restored a bunch of quotes that got cut for space the first time around (but I still left out a lot; it’s the only way anyone could ever truly get the last word with Meat Loaf).

 Glad I’m not that guy.
 If he even exists.
 When I search the Sun database for the review, I can’t find those words anywhere, though the Winnipeg review is typical of many from that tour, saying: “Meat Loaf put a fresh — or should that be creepy? — spin on things by trading sexually charged lyrics with a cheerleader-type who looked young enough to be his granddaughter.”
 Sorry, dude.
 Thankfully, five-year-old critical barbs aren’t all that’s stuck in Meat’s craw right now.
 His 12th studio album Hell in a Handbasket — just released in North America — ranks as one of his most topical and personal works, updating his signature Wagnerian-rock bombast with topical lyrics.
 From his home in Los Angeles, the motormouthed Meat Loaf filled me in on his sucky melodies, what’s wrong with the Internet and how he wants to die.
 The highlights: